System of National Accounts: Critical attitudes versus demand for data

-Criticism can always be made of national accounts statistics, and that will probably continue.
+Criticism can always be made of SNA, and that will probably continue.
 SNA statisticians make criticisms themselves, although they may not do so publicly (because they lack authorization to do so).
 However, in the end people do want to have comparable macroeconomic data, to understand the proportions and magnitudes of economic situations.
-This macroeconomic data has to be produced by somebody, and it must be supplied according to deadlines.
+This macroeconomic data has to be produced by somebody, and it must be supplied according to annual or quarterly deadlines.
 When it is published, it can have a strong effect on investment decisions, business activity and government policy.
 So NSO's and international suppliers of economic statistics are always under pressure to provide data of the highest possible quality, always on time.

 If data users are not satisfied with the data they get, they may be able to create their own data sets, starting out from publicly available information supplied by statistical agencies.
 Behind the published statistical totals, there also exist databases, archives and registers with more detailed information used to compile the totals.
 With appropriate authorization, it may sometimes be possible to obtain extra data and more detailed information.
 Usually the NSO staff is willing to help, within the constraints of the relevant laws and rules, and professional protocols.

-A great advantage of modern digital technology and digital data storage is, that data users are in principle no longer restricted to just one set of published official SNA accounts — it is possible for specialists with a specific research purpose to generate many account variants (or alternative accounts), by reaggregating, rearranging and recalculating SNA data in a spreadsheet.
-In this sense, Rodney Edvinsson argues that "there is no point in replacing the current System of National Accounts" and that statistical offices should instead preserve data continuity, but also make available "as much disaggregated data as possible, so as to allow alternative constructions of national accounts".
+A great advantage of modern digital technology and digital data storage is, that data users are in principle no longer restricted to just one set of published official SNA accounts — it is technically possible for specialists with a specific research purpose to generate many account variants (or alternative accounts), by reaggregating, rearranging and recalculating digital SNA data in spreadsheets.
+The old national accounts data can be used to build new national accounts, just like this has been done in the past — but now aided with far better technology.
+In this sense, Rodney Edvinsson comments that "there is no point in replacing the current System of National Accounts", and that statistical offices should preserve data continuity, but also make accessible "as much disaggregated data as possible, so as to allow alternative constructions of national accounts".